 Ambassador Carson is the recipient of several honors, including the U.S. Department of State's Meritorious Service Award.
 The Centers for Disease Control and Prevention bestowed Ambassador Carson with its highest award for his leadership in directing the U.S. Governments HIV/AIDS prevention efforts in Kenya.

-Ambassador Carson graduated from Drake University with a B.A. in Political Science and received an M.A. from the School of Oriental and African Studies at the University of London.
+Ambassador Carson received his M.A. from the School of Oriental and African Studies at the University of London and his B.A. in Political Science from Drake University.

 He is based in Washington, D.C.